 Shoes are like love.
 They are unique to each person, and without them, this cruel world will chew you up (love protects against this happening, right?).

-During the first few weeks walking a long distance trail (such as the Appalachian Trail, Pacific Crest Trail, or Continental Divide Trail), you will meet other excited souls starting their walking tours as well.
+During the first few weeks of walking a long-distance trail (such as the Appalachian Trail, Pacific Crest Trail, or Continental Divide Trail), you will meet other excited souls starting their walking tours as well.

-As everyone’s legs turn from limp noodles to tree trunks, conversation often turns to feet.
-Few who start a thru-hike have ever depended on their feet so drastically and consequently underestimate the importance of choosing the best footwear to keep their feet healthy and performing.
+As everyone’s legs turn from limp noodles to tree trunks, the conversation often turns to feet.
+Few who start a thru-hike have ever depended on their feet so drastically and consequently, underestimate the importance of choosing the best footwear to keep their feet healthy and performing.

 If you’re thinking about doing something crazy like walking from Mexico to Canada, here are some tips on choosing the right footwear for your needs.

 All hikers have unique feet, walking styles, and weight carried.

 On top of that, trail conditions vary, and the right shoe for the Appalachian Trail may not be best for the Pacific Crest Trail.
 Here are some general observations listed by importance about what to look for when trying on footwear (try on as many as you can!).

 - FIT | A trail shoe will fit a bit differently than what most are used to.
 Since your feet will swell as you pound them on dirt, sand, and rock, you want lots of width in the toes.
 When you take a step can you feel your toes spread naturally, or are they crammed together (toe blisters are a #1 hike killer)?
 Is your heel locked in?
 Does the sole totally support your foot shape?
 Are there any potential hot spots?
 When you take a step do you feel confident?